minnas/post-app-react/README.md

 First ensure you are using node version > 14 (and have yarn installed)

 1. Run yarn
-2. Run yarn dev and browse to http://localhost:5173/
+2. Run yarn dev and browse to http://localhost:3000/

+Or in Docker:

+1. Run docker compose up and browse to http://localhost:3000/